YaroslavNogovitsyn/PyQt-Projects/README.md

    There is a transition to the object form which simplifies the work since we can access the fields.
    The Main_Window class also appears which controls the operation of the program.
    At the end of the program, the ResultTable class runs which shows the results window.
-   Compared to the "easy" and "average" levels here you can see which answers influenced this profession
+   Compared to the "easy" and "medium" levels here you can see which answers influenced this profession

+## Financial Calculator
+This project implements the logic of a financial calculator.
+You can understand how long it will take for the project to pay off.
+You can specify the bid, amount, and time and find out how many investments you need now to get this investment

+## Memo Card
+The app is designed for learning a foreign language.
+You can create a card, correct and incorrect answers.
+After that, there are 4 possible answers, choosing one of them we will find out whether it is the correct answer or not.
+This way you can easily learn new words of a foreign language